EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## The Well-Known URI Registry

-IANA has added the well-known URI 'edhoc' in the Well-Known URIs registry.
+IANA has added the well-known URI 'edhoc' to the Well-Known URIs registry.

    URI suffix: edhoc